elysiumphase/node-uri/README.md

 <p>

 <p align="center">
-  An <a href="https://tools.ietf.org/html/rfc3986" target="_blank">RFC-3986</a> compliant and zero-dependencies Node.js module to parse URIs, punycode, punydecode, test URIs, URLs, Sitemap URLS, domains, IPs but also encode and decode URIs, URLs and Sitemap URLs.
+  An <a href="https://tools.ietf.org/html/rfc3986" target="_blank">RFC-3986</a> compliant and zero-dependencies Node.js module to parse URIs, punycode, punydecode, test URIs, URLs, Sitemap URLs, domains, IPs but also encode and decode URIs, URLs and Sitemap URLs.
 <p>

 # Table of Contents